MarceloLandaverde/udacity-operationalizing-ml/starter_files/README.md

 ![alt text](https://github.com/MarceloLandaverde/udacity-operationalizing-ml/blob/master/Arc_Diagramm.PNG)

 ## Key Steps
-*TODO*: Write a short discription of the key steps.
-Remeber to include all the screenshots required to demonstrate key steps.

 ***Model Deployment:*** \
 To be able to deploy a model the following “Key” steps should occur: